About Non-Production Organizations

 Moreover, non-production and production organizations aren’t covered by the same service-level agreements (SLAs).
 Should an incident occur, the Coveo team always prioritizes production organizations during incidents to comply with its SLAs.
 Also due to the discrepancies between SLAs, performance tests can only be conducted in production organizations under specific circumstances.

-License Differences
+License comparison

 The following table highlights license differences between production and non-production organizations.